GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 **make a gif**
 <div align="center"> <img src="config_mode/dashboard_total_cost.png" alt="input section" width="400"/> </div>

+It is also possible to add custom code to the model.
+However, since this requires a bit more effort and you need to know how to create a custom renderer in the first place, we will leave this for the next section.

 ### Scenario analysis
 Quite often you are not only interested in the optimal solution for a given input, but want to compare multiple scenarios.